Levelling Up Partnerships rolled out in Scotland for first time | Department for Levelling Up, Housing & Communities

 In Scotland, the Department for Levelling Up, Housing and Communities (DLUHC) and the Scottish Government have collaborated to identify a methodology for which areas most need investment, and how best to address inequalities.
 The other areas in Scotland that have been selected for LUPs are the Scottish Borders, Argyll and Bute, and Na h-Eileanan Siar (Western Isles).
 Scottish areas receiving LUPs have been chosen based on a number of metrics, with emphasis on the tough challenges posed by rural geography.

-UK Government Levelling Up Minister Jacob Young, who visited Dundee on Thursday, said:
+UK Government Levelling Up Minister Jacob Young, who visited Dundee last Thursday, said:

 “It’s fantastic to announce our tailored regeneration programme has been rolled out in Scotland for the first time, beginning by transforming the lives of people right across Dundee.